 - Use a conversational tone to match LLMs’ preferences.

-- Structure Your Content
+- Structure Your Content for LLM Retrieval

 - Use H2s and H3s with question-based headings for clarity.